COVID-19: A Look at Affiliate Performance in Turbulent Times

 - Towards the end of April, European governments gradually lifted the stay-at-home restrictions, and consumers optimistically began to plan for their summer holidays.
-By late June, travel bookings by European holiday-seekers increase 50% compared to the prior month.
+By late June, travel bookings by European holiday-makers increase 50% compared to the prior month.

 Regional variance in COVID-19 infection rates drove different responses in each market.
 Within the US, after Memorial Day many states began to see a renewed increase in COVID-19 cases leading to stricter closures while many locations within Europe and Asia began to see recovery.
 Across the world, consumer behaviour remained largely digital with some in-store options gaining popularity as markets reopened.
 Examples of consumer shifts include:

 - As people remain close to home, athletic gear, health care items, and home electronics continue to garner a greater share of household spend.
 An interest in self-care drives Beauty sales up 50% YOY.

 - For much of the world, travelling regionally/locally has replaced longer domestic and international trips with 'staycations' increasing in popularity.

 - Delays in school openings in many US regions resulted in a shift of purchases of children’s apparel and school supplies from mid-August to mid-September.
 Purchases of computers and electronics in late summer increase 83% YOY due to many schools adopting at-home school schedules.